In Defense of the Indefensible: A Very Naive Approach to High-Dimensional Inference: Numerical Examination of the Na i ve Score Test

 \subsection{Application to Glioblastoma Data}

 We investigate a glioblastoma gene expression data set previously studied in \citet{Horvathetal2006Data}.
 For each of $130$ patients, a survival outcome is available; we removed the twenty patients who were still alive at the end of the study.
 This resulted in a data set with $n=110$ observations.
 The gene expression measurements were normalized using the method of \citet{Gautieretal2004affy}.
 We limited our analysis to $p=3600$ highly-connected genes \citep{ZhangHorvath2005GBM, HorvathDong2008GBM}.
-The normalized data can be found at the website of Dr. Steve Horvath of UCLA Biostatistics: {\tt{http://labs.genetics.ucla.edu/horvath/CoexpressionNetwork/ASPMgene/}}.
+The normalized data can be found at the website of Dr. Steve Horvath of UCLA Biostatistics.
 We log-transformed the survival response and centered it to have mean zero.
 Furthermore, we log-transformed the expression data, and then standardized each gene to have mean zero and standard deviation one across the $n=110$ observations.

 Our goal is to identify individual genes whose expression levels are associated with survival time, after adjusting for the other $3599$ genes in the data set.
 With family-wise error rate (FWER) controlled at level 0.1 using the Holm procedure \citep{Holm1979FWER}, the na\"ive score test identifies three such genes: CKS2, H2AFZ, and RPA3. \citet{Youetal2015CKS2} observed that CKS2 is highly expressed in glioma. \citet{Vardabassoetal2014hist} found that histone genes, of which H2AFZ is one, are related to cancer progression. \citet{Jinetal2015RPA3} found that RPA3 is associated with glioma development.
 As a comparison, SSLasso finds two genes associated with patient survival: PPAP2C and RGS3.
 LDPE and dScore identify no genes at FWER of $0.1$.